vamoirid/Computer-Architecture/Lab_2/README.md

 |:-------------:|:----------------------:|
 | ![bzip 3.4 cpi vs cost](https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_2/plots/bzip_cpivscost.png)| ![bzip 3.4 relative cost](https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_2/plots/bzip_relativecost.png)|

 What we see here is that the cost of construction is a linear or near exponential function to the CPI.
 The tradeoffs between Cost & CPI are clearly shown here because in order to reduce the CPI we need to increase the Cost noticeably.
+In addition, we can clearly see in the _Relative Cost Function_ a pattern repeating itself.
+The first pattern is at Cache Line of 64 Bytes with 2MB L2 Cache while the second is at Cache Line 128 Bytes with 4MB of L2 Cache.
+We can clearly see the impact of these 2 because we can understand that the bigger the L2 Cache the costlier the application would be in terms of CPI for Cost.
 Below are shown the characteristics of the _Best CPI for Cost_ setup.
 The difference between the _Cheapest_ and the _Best_ is that the latter has a 8-way Associative L1 D-Cache while the former has 2-way Associative L1 D-Cache.

 **L1 Instruction-Cache**: 32kB & 2-way Associative
 **L1 Data-Cache**: 64kB & 8-way Associative